charlie9526/sinhala_lyrics_search/readme.md

     Search and enjoy Sinhala lyrics from "http://localhost:5000/".
 # Important
-If your elastic search port is not 9200 and host is not the localhost ,you should change 3 rd step curl command's "localhost:9200" and the 4th step app.py file's "ES_HOST", "ES_PORT" variables.
+If your elastic search port is not 9200 and host is not the localhost ,you should change following steps:
-Here the "localhost:9200" is considered.
+3 rd step
+    change "bulk_es.bat" file's "ES_HOST_POST" variable or change curl command's "localhost:9200" 4th step
+    "app.py" file's "ES_HOST", "ES_PORT" variables.

+Default is "localhost:9200"

 # Examples
 ## 1. අමරදේව ගැයූ ක්ලැසික් සුපිරි 10